timotejroiko/astrobot-docs/README.md

 ### Savechart

 This command lets you save the last chart you created under a name of your choice.
-All names are case sensitive and must not include commas, double dashes nor slashes and mentions will be converted to Discord IDs For example:
+All names are case sensitive and must not include commas, double dashes nor slashes.
+Mentions will be converted to Discord IDs For example:

-* `.savechart mychart` - save the last chart you created under the name `mychart`
+* `.savechart jack` - save the last chart you created under the name `jack`

 #### Savechart Options

-A chart can be saved as public or private, and also be shared with specific people, check out the following options:
+A chart can be saved as public or private (all charts are public by default).
+Private charts can also be shared with specific people using the options below:

 ##### --private & --share

 Save this chart as a private chart.
 Private charts can only be opened by their owners and the people the chart was shared with.
 For example:

-* `.savechart mychart --private` - save this chart as private
+* `.savechart jack --private` - save this chart as private
-* `.savechart mychart --private --share=@myfriend` - save this chart as private and share it with a specific person
+* `.savechart jack --private --share=@john` - save this chart as private and share it with a specific person

 ##### --replace

-If you already have a saved chart with a given name and you want to replace it, you can use this option to overwrite it:
+If you already have a saved chart with a given name and you want to replace it with a new one, you can use this option to overwrite it:

-* `.savechart myexistingchart --replace` - replace your previous chart with a new one
+* `.savechart jack --replace` - replace a previously saved chart with a new one

 ### Editchart

 This command lets you view information about one of your saved charts as well as change its name and privacy settings.
 For example:

-* `.editchart chartname` - view information about your chart
+* `.editchart john` - view more information about john's chart

 ##### --rename

 Change the name of your saved chart:

-* `.editchart mychart --rename=mychart2` - change your chart's name to `mychart2`
+* `.editchart john --rename=valentine` - change your chart's name to `valentine`

 ##### --private

-Toggle your chart's privacy:
+Toggles your chart's privacy setting.
+Becomes private if its public or becomes public if its private.

-* `.editchart mychart --private` - toggle this chart's privacy setting
+* `.editchart valentine --private` - toggle this chart's privacy setting

 ##### --share

 If this chart is private, change who can use it:

-* `.editchart mychart --share=@myfriend` - share this chart with another person or unshare it if its already shared with this person
+* `.editchart jack --share=@valentine` - share this chart with another person or unshare it if its already shared with this person
-* `.editchart mychart --share=none` - unshare this chart with everyone
+* `.editchart jack --share=none` - unshare this chart with everyone

 ### Deletechart

 This command lets you permanently delete a chart.
 You can only delete charts you own.
 For example:

-* `.deletechart mychart` - permanently delete `mychart`
+* `.deletechart jack` - permanently delete the chart `jack`

 ### Findchart

-This command lets you find a saved chart by name.
-If you find too many results, try searching for a more specific term.
+This command lets you find a saved chart by name, including charts made by other people.
+If you find too many results, try searching for a more specific name.
 For example:

 * `.findchart john` - show all charts containing `john` in their names